syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ## Performance

-Using the `DataGridExcelExportOptions.CellsExportHandler` and changing settings for each cell will consume more memory and time.
-So, avoid using `CellsExportHandler` instead, do the required settings in the exported sheet.
+Using the [DataGridExcelExportOptions.CellsExportHandler](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Export.DataGridExcelExportOptions.html#Syncfusion_UI_Xaml_DataGrid_Export_DataGridExcelExportOptions_CellsExportHandler) and changing settings for each cell will consume more memory and time.
+So, avoid using [CellsExportHandler](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Export.DataGridExcelExportOptions.html#Syncfusion_UI_Xaml_DataGrid_Export_DataGridExcelExportOptions_CellsExportHandler) instead, do the required settings in the exported sheet.

 ### Formatting column without using CellsExportHandler

 Perform cell-level customization such as row-level styling and formatting particular columns in the exported worksheet.

-In the following code sample, the NumberFormat for the `Unit Price` column is changed in the exported sheet after exporting without using the `CellsExportHandler`.
+In the following code sample, the NumberFormat for the `Unit Price` column is changed in the exported sheet after exporting without using the [CellsExportHandler](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Export.DataGridExcelExportOptions.html#Syncfusion_UI_Xaml_DataGrid_Export_DataGridExcelExportOptions_CellsExportHandler).

 Reference:
 [CellRange Formatting](http://help.syncfusion.com/file-formats/xlsio/working-with-cell-or-range-formatting)